MACS-30111-23/pa00-ninilin2023/README.md

 2. Economics of technology
 3. Behavioral economics

-I am currently conducting a field experiment in raising EdTech Program Take-up in rural areas of China,
+_I am currently conducting a field experiment in raising EdTech Program Take-up in rural areas of China._

+## Summary of Github
+Since this is my first time using GitHub, I would like to share some thoughts as a first-time learner.
+I enjoy its version control system, where I can create a new branch to make changes and delete the original branch after the requests are reviewed.
+I often encounter version control issues on other platforms, such as R, but GitHub has made this process easier for me.
+I also appreciate the tutorial information that GitHub provides, as the tutorials are quite hands-on.

 # PA 00